StatProofBook/StatProofBook.github.io/P/kl-nonsymm.md

 \right.
 $$

-and the []probability mass function of the discrete uniform distribution](/P/duni-pmf) entails that
+and the [probability mass function of the discrete uniform distribution](/P/duni-pmf) entails that

 $$ \label{eq:q(x)}
 q(x) = \frac{1}{3} \; ,